Cookie Policy

 Driving Question: How did colonized people resist colonial control?

-3. Use the historical thinking practice of claim testing to evaluate claims about imperialism and colonialism.
+2. Use the historical thinking practice of claim testing to identify, assess, and use authority when evaluating and making claims.

-4. Use graphic biographies as a microhistories to support, extend, or challenge the overarching narratives from this time period.
+3. Use a graphic biography to support, extend, or challenge the overarching narratives of this period.

 STEP 1